-Pompeii, called also Pompeia, were said to be one of the most attractive cities of ancient Rome.
+Pompeii, called also Pompeia, was said to be one of the most attractive cities of ancient Rome.
 Its buildings were erected with harmony and beauty.
 However, on the 24th of August 79 CE1 a tragedy struck the city.
-The eruption of Vesuvius caused great damage in the city.
-Hopefully, volcanic ash which covered Pompeii, let it remain without any serious deterioration and preserved the buildings and objects which allow us to learn how did the Roman city life look like.
+The eruption of Vesuvius caused great damage to the city.
+Hopefully, the volcanic ash which covered Pompeii, let it remain without any serious deterioration and preserved the buildings and objects which allow us to learn how did the Roman city life look like.
 Besides Pompeii, destroyed were also Stabiae and Herculaneum.

 Destruction of the city

 Despite many disasters which Pompeii suffered in the 1st century, the city’s full development was just then.
-Pompeii was destroyed for the first time by the earthquake on the 5th of February 62 CE.
+Pompeii was destroyed for the first time by an earthquake on the 5th of February 62 CE.
 However, the residents managed to restore the city very quickly.
 The next catastrophe took place on the 24th of August 79 CE, according to Pliny the Younger, the eruption happened around midday.
-Firstly, fire columns came out of Vesuvius, then a black cloud which obscured the sun.
-Burning hot stones rained down and caused collapse of the buildings.
+Firstly, fire columns came out of Vesuvius, then a black cloud obscured the sun.
+Burning hot stones rained down and caused the collapse of the buildings.
 People were dying of poisonous gas suffocation.
-The eruption lasted for 3 days and as a result the city was covered with the layer of ashes, from 5 to 6 meters deep.
-The first explosion killed relatively few people, but the hot ash and stones killed thousands of people during the next days.
+The eruption lasted for 3 days and as a result, the city was covered with a layer of ashes, from 5 to 6 meters deep.
+The first explosion killed relatively few people, but the hot ash and stones killed thousands of people during the next few days.
 The damage involved the territory of Herculaneum and Stabiae.
 According to Cassius Dio: “Indeed, the amount of dust, taken all together, was so great that some of it reached Africa and Syria and Egypt, and it also reached Rome, filling the air overhead and darkening the sun”.

 Another relation comes from Pliny the Younger, whose uncle – Pliny the Elder, died in Stabiae trying to help the people: